SeisoLLC/goat/.github/CONTRIBUTING.md

 1. If adding linters to `linters.json`, the `executor` is an optional member of the linter object.
 2. The `autofix` member is also optional.
 If a linter has an autofix command-line option, this field holds those arguments.

+## Other Taskfile helpers

+If you want to build and push all of the supported platforms, run `task publish -- all`

+This needs to be in one step so that `docker` handles the multi-platform manifest creation for us.

+If you want to build all of the supported platforms, run `task build -- all`, otherwise it will detect your local platform and build that.
+If you only want to build a specific platform, pass the `PLATFORM` env var, like `PLATFORM=linux/arm64 task build`.